Vyralmarketing/mustafa-faiz/_posts/2021-02-22-how-can-paying-rent-improve-your-credit-score.md

 This is a fantastic service for any renters who are trying to build their credit.
 Mortgages are always reported, but why isn’t rent?
 I haven’t personally used them and this is not an endorsement, but **I have talked to others who have used the service to increase their credit score to qualify to purchase a home.**

-If you have any questions about this or anything else related to real estate , don’t hesitate to reach out to me via phone or email.
+If you have any questions about this or anything else related to real estate, don’t hesitate to reach out to me via phone or email.
 I look forward to hearing from you soon.